Charity shops in Stockton-on-Tees

 A specialist precious-metal buyer usually means a trip to Newcastle, around 30 miles to the north, or to Middlesbrough a few miles east.
 Even the shorter run pulls volunteers off the shop floor once parking and queueing are added.
 The prepaid postal route removes that errand entirely.

-Royal Mail cover may be available up to £2,500 depending on the postal method and cover level used.
+Your parcel is insured up to £2,500 via Royal Mail Special Delivery.
 GoldPaid can confirm the appropriate postal option before you post, so a Stockton-on-Tees parcel goes out covered correctly.

 What Stockton-on-Tees charity shops should check first